How Much To Invest In Crypto Monthly? [A Quick Complete Guide]

 Stablecoins for Safety Nets

-Stablecoins like USDT and USDC are pegged to the dollar.
+Stablecoins like USDT and USDC are are pegged to the dollar.
 Use them to lock in profits, park funds temporarily, or reduce exposure during high volatility.

 Stick to coins with strong fundamentals, high liquidity, and real-world use cases.
-Be cautious of meme coins unless you're allocating "fun money"—money you’re okay losing.
+Be cautious of meme coins unless you're allocating "fun money" - money you’re okay losing.

 How Much to Invest In Crypto?